pxc/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

 2. You can go back and modify the old commit.
 You should never do this if you have already made the history public;
-    git does not normally expect the "history" of a project to change, and cannot correctly perform repeated merges from a branch that has had its history changed.
+    Git does not normally expect the "history" of a project to change, and cannot correctly perform repeated merges from a branch that has had its history changed.